hovancik/stretchly/README.md

 - [git](https://git-scm.com/)
 - [Github account](https://github.com/), if you'd like to upstream your changes

 Now you can clone the repo with `git clone https://github.com/hovancik/stretchly.git`.
-Change to the new created directory and run `npm i` to install node packages needed.
+Move into the newly created directory and run `npm install` to install the needed packages.

-Read on.
+Now you can start Stretchly from source using `npm start`.

 ### Debugging